Alexis-Daigle/Recipes/Single loaf of Bread/Readme.md

-## A recipe for making a single loaf of bread or about 6 buns.
+## A recipe for making a energy dense single loaf, 2 small loafs or about 10 buns.

 ## Ingredients: